bcgov/entity/docs/Way of Working/Corps Staff Requirements Meeting Agenda Notes.md

 **Voluntary dissolution, special resolution changes**
 - The working form says to submit by mail, etc.. what do you think of us making a new modernized form, and call it [filename]-dissolution (or something)?
 Then it can be used from the new app without confusion, and the old form is still available on bcreg.ca for name changes etc..
 Maybe we can do this:
 - ![Screen Shot 2021-11-15 at 10 45 14 AM](https://user-images.githubusercontent.com/53542700/141837465-e01b9d26-4424-4d99-84c1-07031ca99762.png)
+- Thoughts on the changes I made in the form?

 **Thoughts on the special resolution output?**
 - Design here: https://projects.invisionapp.com/share/HB11SLT5X2W9#/screens/460961338_Coop_-_Special_Resolution